Autoencoders and Probabilistic Inference with Missing Data: An Exact Solution for The Factor Analysis Case

 \section{Abstract}

 Latent variable models can be used to probabilistically ``fill-in'' missing data entries.
 The variational autoencoder architecture \citep{kingma-welling-14,rezende-mohamed-wierstra-14} includes a ``recognition'' or ``encoder'' network that infers the latent variables given the data variables.
 However, it is not clear how to handle missing data variables in this network.
 The factor analysis (FA) model is a basic autoencoder, using linear encoder and decoder networks.
-We show how to calculate exactly the latent posterior distribution for the FA model in the presence of missing data, and note that this solution exhibits a non-trivial dependence on the pattern of missingness.
+We show how to calculate exactly the latent posterior distribution for the FA model in the presence of missing data, and note that this solution implies that a different encoder network is required for each pattern of missingness.
 We also discuss various approximations to the exact solution.
 Experiments compare the effectiveness of various approaches to imputing the missing data.